Narotam-Mishra/flight-booking-microservice/ReadMe.txt

 ==> Transaction T2 writes a new value to X.
 ==> In this case, the update made by T1 is lost because T2 overwrites it.

-# INO DB with MySQL :- It is a storage engine for MYSQL.
-Storage Engine is a like a interface that exists between DBMS and actual diask (where the data is) and it exists as an interface in between where all the queries used to get executed on the corresponding DB.

 Q. How Database ensure Atomicity?
 # There are two ways in which Database ensure Atomicity :-
 1).
 Logging :- In the process the DBMS logs all the actions that it is doing so that later it can undo it.
 These logs can be maintained in memory or disk.